Lakshay0124/Gramo-Player-cli/README.md

 In order to use this script you need to have following things installed on your system:
 1.ffmpeg
 2.yt-dlp
-3.gnu core utilites like awk,cut etc.
+3.gnu core utilites like awk,sed etc.
 4.mpv
+5.tar

 *controls to play songs are just like mpv
 *your songs will be stored in songs directory